ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter35.md

 “You let chief instructor Zhāng join the LánlíngJīn sect!” exclaimed Wèi WúXiàn, who was surprised to see that Jīn Líng had acted faster than Jiāng Chéng.

 “That’s right,” Jīn Líng proudly replied.
-“When the rumours of Wěishàn Village started to spread, I thought that he would be in trouble.
+“When the rumours about the Wěishàn Village had started to spread, I thought that he would get into trouble.

-“As expected, his superiors put the blame for those rumours on him, and, soon after, he was dismissed from his post.”
+“As I had expected, his superiors put the blame for those rumours on him, and, soon after, he was dismissed from his post.”

 Since LánlíngJīn took in chief instructor Zhāng, the sect now could be regarded as his salvation.